 CubeSats are miniature satellites which provide a standardized, inexpensive design that can easily fit alongside larger cargo on space-bound craft.
 They are built from a modular structure of 10x10x10cm cubes (hence the name).
 Many vendors provide a variety of commercially available components designed to fit the structure.

 What Are They For?

-The CubeSat model has given student groups, hobbyist organizations, and research teams operating with limited funding or experience unprecedented access to space.
-Since the program’s adoption, hundreds of universities, companies, and research teams have followed the design standard and successfully launched their own CubeSats conducting space exploration, scientific research, and technology development.
+The CubeSat model has given student groups, hobbyists, and researchers operating with limited funding or experience unprecedented access to space.
+Since the program’s adoption, hundreds of universities, companies, and research organization have followed the design standard and successfully launched their own CubeSats for space exploration, scientific research, and technological development.